 Kyle Newton, Environmental Coordinator, Smithfield Foods

-Chair: Tom Raymond, Hormel Foods
+Chair: Tom Raymond, Hormel Foods Corporation

 Co-Chair: Charlie Quann, The Antea Group